Ticehurst – St Mary

 2. (South aisle west window, north chapel east window (two lights) and north aisle west lancet).
 J Powell and Sons, 1856 (www.stainedglassrecords.org, retrieved on 16/2/2015) and probably connected with their work on the mediaeval glass.
 The glass in the north chapel consists of quarries and the two aisle west windows contain heraldic glass.
 That in the north aisle contains, unusually, the Royal Arms (see also below).

-3. (Chancel south window) This contains two barbarously treated ‘pickled’ figures, which are said to have belonged to a window designed by H Holiday in 1875, made by Heaton, Butler and Baine (www.stainedglassrecords.org retrieved on 29/3/2013).
-However, it is most unlikely at this time that Holiday would have produced glass for anyone but Powell’s, so they were more probably the authors.
+3. (Chancel south window) This contains two barbarously treated ‘pickled’ figures, which belonged to a window designed by H Holiday in 1875, made by Heaton, Butler and Baine (www.stainedglassrecords.org retrieved on 29/3/2013).
+This is one of the uncommon instances where Holiday worked for other designers while he was with Powell’s.
 (Thanks to Nicholas Antram who drew my attention to this).

 4. (East window) Probably by Lavers, Barraud and Westlake, 1878-79 (Suggestion of Peter Cormack, noted in www.stainedglassrecords.org retrieved on 29/3/2013).
 It commemorates M Holgate Foster, who has been given as the designer, though she is otherwise unknown (BE(E) ibid).
 The central panel is said to have been exhibited at the Paris Exhibition in 1878.

-5. (Formerly, south aisle, third window, now in east window of extension) C Whall , 1890.
+5. (Formerly, south aisle, third window, now in east window of extension), designed by C Whall, 1890.
 According to Peter Cormack, it was one of the first of his windows in which he was involved in the manufacture (Boston, Mass p11), though it was made by J Powell and Sons (Order book).

 6. (West window) J Powell and Sons, 1891 (ibid), comprising figures set in plain glass.
-This is in poor condition, though by the date of its manufacture glassmakers like Powell’s were generally technically competent.
+The designer is not known and it is in poor condition, though by the date of its manufacture glass-makers like Powell’s were generally technically competent.
 In this case, one face has been completely repainted (that on the right when facing west) with the portrait of a much loved vicar of the earlier C20 (information from the churchwarden).

 7. (South aisle, fourth window) Clayton and Bell, c1898 (WSRO Fac).